KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

    -  Error
    -  Critical

--  **Restore Geometry On Layout Change**: sIBL_GUI window size and position will be restored when switching layouts.
+-  **Restore Geometry On Layout Change**: *sIBL_GUI* window size and position will be restored when switching layouts.

 Others Page:

 Those settings are components dependent and will be described per related component.

+.. _core.templatesOutliner:

 _`Templates Outliner` (core.templatesOutliner)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^